reshmabidikar/slate/source/includes/_invoice.md

 ### Create tax items

 Normally, tax items are added to an invoice by a plugin, which intercepts the invoice during its creation and adds the required tax items on the fly.
 However, sometimes you may want to add tax items directly.
 This API adds a tax item to an account, which will result in the creation of a new invoice.
+Also, it is worth noting, that the tax items are not linked to any existing `invoiceItem`s.
+Consequently, if you pass certain fields like `linkedInvoiceItemId`, `subscriptionID` while creating the tax item, they will not reflect in the database and the same will not be visible in subsequent Get requests.

 **HTTP Request**